 This is a simple measurement you can find on the Notice of Acceptance (NOA) certification for impact resistant windows.
 It tells you the wind pressure the window can withstand for each product and dimension.
 And because the wind can blow both toward and against the structure, you will see both a positive and negative value for this measurement.

-Another benefit of impact resistant glass is it makes it almost impossible for intruders to get in through your windows.
+Another benefit of storm safe windows is it makes it almost impossible for intruders to get in through your windows.
 The glass might shatter, but holes will be small and impassable.
 That said, firemen do carry a special tool designed to cut the glass for impact resistant windows.
 That way they can gain admittance to your home in cases of emergency.

 4. UV Rays